fluentpython/lispy/workshops/thoughtworks2021/pycon-us-2022.md

 ## Audience

-This tutorial is for practicing Python programmers who want to learn idiomatic Python coding through a beautiful, powerful example showcasing modern Python best practices.
+This tutorial is for practicing Python programmers who want to learn how a programming language works, through a beautiful, functional example showcasing modern Python best practices.
-Attendees will experiment with a functional interpreter, learning fundamental concepts about parsing, recursive evaluation of expressions and control structures, representing functions with closures—among other topics.
+Attendees will experiment with the building blocks of an interpreter, learning fundamental concepts about parsing, recursive evaluation of expressions and control structures, representing functions with closures—among other topics.